-Recent news articles focusing on Ireland’s education sector have highlighted a significant shift toward practical, industry-led training.
+Ireland’s education sector is undergoing a significant shift toward practical, industry-led training.
 At the center of this movement is Technological University Dublin (TU Dublin), which recently welcomed Minister of State with responsibility for Further Education, Apprenticeship, Construction and Climate Skills, Marian Harkin TD, to its Bolton Street campus.
-The visit […]
+The visit underscored a critical juncture for […]

 Exam season in Ireland brings a unique set of challenges for higher education students.
 As the academic year draws to a close, the pressure to perform can often overshadow the importance of maintaining a healthy balance.
 Recognizing that this period can be highly stressful, Technological University Dublin (TU Dublin) provides a comprehensive network of resources […]